seanturner/draft-turner-ccmib/draft-turner-ccmib.md

     -- Key Transfer Pull Notifications
     -- *****************************************************************

-    cPALPullReceiveSuccess  NOTIFICATION-TYPE
+    cCDMLPullReceiveSuccess  NOTIFICATION-TYPE
-        OBJECTS     { cSOMSServerURI }
+        OBJECTS     { cCDMServerURI }
         STATUS      current
         DESCRIPTION
-            "An attempt to receive a Product Availablity List (PAL) has succeeded.
-The Secure Object Management System (SOMS) server URI is provided with this notification."
+            "An attempt to receive a cryptographic device material list (CDML) succeeded.
+The CDM server URI is provided with this notification."
         ::= { cKeyTransferPullNotify 1 }

-    cPALPullReceiveFailed  NOTIFICATION-TYPE
+    cCDMLPullReceiveFailed  NOTIFICATION-TYPE
         OBJECTS     {
-                        cSOMSServerURI,
+                        cCDMServerURI,
                         cPALDeliveryStatus
                     }
         STATUS      current
         DESCRIPTION
-            "An attempt to receive a Product Availability List (PAL) has failed.
-The Secure Object Management System (SOMS) server URI and PAL Delivery Status are provided with this notification.
-Note, the expected values for the PAL Delivery Status are: 'downloadFailed' and 'parseFailed'."
+            "An attempt to receive a cryptographic device material list (CDML) has failed.
+The CDM server URI and CDML Delivery Status are provided with this notification.
+Note, the expected values for the CDML Delivery Status are:
+            'downloadFailed' and 'parseFailed'."
         ::= { cKeyTransferPullNotify 2 }

     cCDMPullReceiveSuccess  NOTIFICATION-TYPE